Webull Corporation research snapshot

 Business essence

-Webull is a commission-free digital brokerage that monetizes retail trading volume through payment for order flow, margin interest, and handling fees.
-Its core value proposition is a feature-rich platform aimed at active traders, competing primarily on tools and user experience rather than price.
+Webull is a commission-free digital brokerage that monetizes retail trading volume through payment for order flow, interest income on customer balances and margin loans, and handling fees.
+Its value proposition is a feature-rich, fast platform aimed at active traders, competing on tools and global reach rather than on price.

 Moat assessment